1. General questions

 The term “participating securities” refers to prescribed securities that are USM-enabled in the sense that all relevant procedures and formalities have been completed in order for investors holding those securities in their own names to be able to evidence and transfer them without paper documents.
 These procedures and formalities include the following.

-1. The issuer of the securities must have appointed an approved securities registrar to: (i) maintain the register of holders of those securities; and (ii) provide a computer-based system for evidencing and transferring legal title to those securities without paper instruments (UNSRT system).
+- The issuer of the securities must have appointed an approved securities registrar (ASR) to: (i) maintain the register of holders of those securities; and (ii) provide a computer-based system for evidencing and transferring legal title to those securities without paper instruments (UNSRT system).

-2. The appointed approved securities registrar must have: (i) completed everything necessary for legal title to the securities to be evidenced and transferred through its UNSRT system; and (ii) confirmed to the issuer a date from when such evidencing and transferring through its UNSRT system may begin.
+- The appointed ASR must have: (i) completed everything necessary for legal title to the securities to be evidenced and transferred through its UNSRT system; and (ii) confirmed to the issuer a date from when such evidencing and transferring through its UNSRT system may begin.

 Q1.5: What is meant by securities being in “uncertificated form” or in “certificated form”?